hipe/tmx/lib/skylab/headless/doc/issues/171-the-find-narrative.md

 command that is left as mutable i.e not frozen. with this dup we *prepend* onto its singleton class a module with all the methods we want to use to build the command string. it is as if we have changed the class of the object, just to do this one ad-hoc task.
+(EDIT: just extend)

 when this would-be actor is finished it produces its result. that result in internalized into an ivar in the command object and it is frozen.